 One advantage of the administrative character of the city is that Beijing is laid out in a square and organized on a grid pattern, so it is relatively easy to find your way around.

 Most importantly, most Beijing people speak Chinese with standard pronunciation, which is a big help not only for understanding what people say but also for maintaining accurate pronunciation in your own spoken Chinese.

-While you are in Beijing, you will have the opportunity to immerse yourself in many aspects as possible of Chinese culture.
+While you are in Beijing, you will have the opportunity to immerse yourself in as many aspects as possible of Chinese culture.
 You will visit important monuments associated with Chinese tradition, such as the Great Wall and the Forbidden City.
-You will also learn about China's more recent tradition by visiting such places as the Museum of evolutionary History and Tiananmen Square.
+You will also learn about China's more recent tradition by visiting such places as the Museum of Evolutionary History and Tiananmen Square.
 Finally, you'll have the chance to finish your evening at a Chinese opera with a popular music concert or a film aimed at the mass audience.

 Chinese culture, especially in Beijing, is richly diverse.

-Originally forbidden to any male expect for eunuchs and the emperor, the Forbidden City (the Imperial Palace) was home to presiding monarchs dating back to the Ming Dynasty.
+Originally forbidden to any male except for eunuchs and the emperor, the Forbidden City (the Imperial Palace) was home to presiding monarchs dating back to the Ming Dynasty.
 Following the abdication of the last emperor in 1911, it is now a tourist attraction.
 Visitors travel to the palace to see its beautiful gardens, gates, and Chinese architecture.

 Designed in the 1400s and the largest urban open square in the world, Tiananmen Square is located in central Beijing and attracts locals and tourists alike.
 The square is flanked by the Forbidden City, The Great Hall of the People, and various other important monuments and structures.